OpenJKSoftware/gOdoo/README.md

 You can access the Odoo source by opening the VsCode workspace [full.code-workspace](full.code-workspace) from within the Container.
 This will open a [Multi-Root Workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
+Really waiting for https://github.com/microsoft/vscode-remote-release/issues/3665 here.

 ## Reset Devcontainer Data

-When you screwed up so bad its time to just start Over wodoo has you covered:
+When you screwed up so bad its time to just start Over godoo has you covered:

 ### Automatic Reset